International Programmes 2025/2026

 Semester contribution

 FAU does not charge tuition fees.
-However, each semester students must pay semester fees of 144 EUR consisting of student services fees and a fee for the basic semester ticket.
+However, each semester students must pay semester fees of 72 EUR consisting of student services fees.

 Costs of living

-According to a study by the German National Association for Student Affairs, students in former West Germany who no longer live with their parents have an average amount of more than 930 EUR per month at their disposal.
+According to this study, students who no longer live with their parents should have an average amount of 1,106 EUR per month at their disposal.
 However, monthly expenditures for personal lifestyle vary a lot.
-The study shows that approx. 25 per cent of the students asked have less than 700 EUR while 10 per cent have more than 1,300 EUR per month.
-For former West Germany, the study revealed the following details regarding average expenditures:
+For former West Germany, the study revealed the following details on average expenditure:

-• Transport (public transport and/or car): 94 EUR
+• Travel costs (public transport and/or car): 89 EUR

-• Learning materials (depending on the subject): 20 EUR
+• Study materials (depending on subject): 31 EUR

 • Telecommunications: 31 EUR